 Professional services revenues consist of revenues from document scanning and conversion services, consulting, discovery, training, and advisory services to assist customers with document management needs, as well as repair and maintenance services for customer equipment.
 These revenues include arrangements that do not involve the sale of software.
-Revenues from our professional services offerings were significantly enhanced with our acquisition of Graphic Sciences.
-Of our professional services revenues during 2021, \$7,249,650 was derived from our Document Conversion operations and \$219,066 was derived from our Document Management operations.
-Our overall professional services revenues increased by \$2,461,099, or 49%, in 2021 compared to 2020.
-This increase is largely the net result of two key factors limiting professional service sales during 2020: the acquisition of Graphic Sciences late in the first quarter 2021 and the COVID-19 stay-at-home orders.
-The increase is also due to a solid pipeline and favorable mix of project work during 2021.
+Of our professional services revenues during 2022, \$7,082,011 was derived from our Document Conversion operations and \$275,926 was derived from our Document Management operations.
+Our overall professional services revenues decreased by \$110,779, or 1%, in 2022 compared to 2021.
+This decrease is primarily the result of COVID Omicron impacts to customers and staff in our Document Conversion segment in the first quarter 2022, and our challenges in hiring staff to fulfill a large backlog of project work during the following quarters of 2022.
+The decrease was partially offset by the contribution of \$262,461 revenue from Yellow Folder for 2022.